mastercomfig/mastercomfig/docs/contributing.md

 ## Release and announce scripts

-If you want to test the scripts that upload to GitHub and/or announce in Discord, append following to your `mastercomfig-vars` file:
+If you want to test the scripts that upload to GitHub and/or announce in Discord, append the following to your `mastercomfig-vars` file:

 ```bash
 export DISCORD_WEBHOOK="Discord webhook for release notifications"